nseidl/Object-Oriented-Design-Java-Code-Samples/README.md

 Assignment 5: Design the model and all necessary Interfaces, Abstract classes, and concrete classes for an animation program.
 The program should model shapes on a cavas and their transformations.
 Focus on future expansion.

 Assignment 6: Implement a textual view, an SVG view, and a Java Swing view based on the model.

+Assignent 7: Add interactive functionality to the animator, where users can play/pause, select shapes, loop, change speed, etc.